 - Pour it over fresh ice

-3. The Deep Infusion
+3. Deep Infusion (for the slow sippers)

 How to Store it and What to Eat With It